 Nick Rose, Independent Non-Executive Chairman

 Nick Rose was educated at Oxford University, from where he has a Masters in Chemistry.
 He started his career with Ford Motor Company.
 In 1992, Nick joined Grand Metropolitan PLC as Group Treasurer before promotion to Group Controller and Chief Finance Officer of the drinks division.
 Nick played a key part in the merger with Guinness to create Diageo PLC and the company’s subsequent manoeuvre into a focussed drinks business.
 In 1999, Nick was appointed CFO of Diageo.
 Nick retired from Diageo at the end of December 2010.
 Nick today serves on the Board of BAE Systems PLC and BT Group PLC, where he is Senior Independent Director at both companies and chairs the respective Audit Committees, and is non-executive Chairman of Galore SPV1 Limited, a company that owns the Loch Lomond Scotch whisky business.
 Nick is also Founding Patron of SITraN (Sheffield Institute for Translational Neuroscience), involved in raising funds to build a leading research institute to find a cure for Motor Neurone disease.
-Nick was appointed to the Board in November 2011 and is Chairman of the Board and Chairman of the Audit Committee.Brad Hollinger, Non-Executive Director
+Nick was appointed to the Board in November 2011 and is Chairman of the Board, Chairman of the Audit Committee and Chairman of the Renumeration and Nomination Committee.Brad Hollinger, Non-Executive Director

 Brad Hollinger was appointed as a Non-Executive Director of Williams Grand Prix Holdings PLC in April 2016, and has been a shareholder in the company since 2014.
 Brad is Chairman and Chief Executive Officer of Vibra Healthcare, an American specialty acute care hospital company based in Pennsylvania with over 10,000 employees, 92 hospitals and transitional care centres within the United States, and annual revenues of over $1billion.
 In this role Brad is responsible for the strategic direction, operational execution and profitability of Vibra Healthcare.
 Brad is also founder and CEO of The Hollinger Group, a senior care company with 17 facilities operating in four US states.
 Prior to founding Vibra Healthcare, he co-founded and served as Chairman and CEO of Balanced Care Corporation, a publicly traded senior care company that grew to 87 facilities in 11 US states.
 In addition, Brad served as chief development officer and executive vice president of the contract services group of Continental Medical Systems, a NYSE $1.5 billion dollar company.